futurewei-cloud/chogori-platform/docs/RFC/drop_schema.md

 In general, users and the system should not think of schemas like tables.
 Schemas do not own their data like tables do.
 They are merely a description of the data formats that can be stored on servers.
-So K23SI operations do not operate over schemas; instead schema operations are CPO operations like create collection We should think of schemas as a performance optimization over self-describing records.
+So K23SI operations do not operate over schemas; instead schema operations are CPO operations, like create collection.
+We should think of schemas as a performance optimization over self-describing records.

 ## Design: truncateDataAndDropSchema